 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

 At some point, George developed a lung infection, but it is not known how long he had it.
-George and the rest of HQ Company learned of the surrender from Capt.
-Fred Bruni.
-They were told to destroy their weapons and wait.
+George and the rest of Hq Company learned of the surrender from Capt.
+Fred Bruni and were told to destroy their weapons and wait.
 They were now Prisoners of War.
 Two days later, they were ordered out onto the road by the Japanese and told to kneel.

 As they knelt alongside the road, the Japanese took whatever they wanted from the soldiers.
 They were then told to make their way south to Mariveles.
 The members of HQ Company road trucks south to Mariveles.
 They got out of the trucks and ordered to the airfield.
 Once there, they were told to wait.